 What you’ll see

-When the account is canceled, you’ll receive an email notification.
+When an account is canceled, you’ll receive an email notification.
 As always, you’ll be able to log in and access your canceled account.
 You’ll want to double check your customer ID to ensure you’re looking at the right account.
 You’ll see an in-account notification letting you know your account’s been canceled, but you can reactive it at any time by clicking “Reactivate” in the notification.
 If you don’t see that option and would like to reactivate your account, contact us.

 After your account is canceled

 The following will take place after cancelling your account:

 - All remarketing lists that are owned by the cancelled account, including Customer Match, will be set to “Closed,” preventing new users from being added to these lists.

 In an effort to remove your data, the following will take place about a month after account cancellation:

 - All remarketing lists that are owned by the cancelled account, including Customer Match, will have their membership duration updated to 1 day.
 This action will remove all users from these lists.

 - Once the users are removed, lists that are shared with other accounts will no longer be usable for those accounts.

 - Any parameters for dynamic remarketing will be deleted.

 You’ll always be able to reactivate your canceled account.
 Note, however, that if you reactivate a canceled account, but the account remains inactive and does not serve ads for three months after reactivation, the account will be automatically canceled again.
 Learn more about reactivating canceled accounts